 Clean your glass shower doors: The easiest way to remove hard water stains and soap scum?
 Dryer sheets.
 Yep.
 Try it.
 Wet a dryer sheet and working in a circular motion, clean the glass.
 If a film remains simply wipe it off with a glass cleaner and paper towel.
 You can also use dryer sheets (unused or used) to buff spots off mirrors, bathroom, and kitchen fixtures.
 They also remove rings around the toilet and are great for baseboard cleaning.

 Degrunge your tiles and grout: First sweep or vacuum.
 Mix warm water and powdered oxygen bleach to create a thick paste consistency.
 Not runny.
 (OxiClean is the best).
 Do not use regular bleach.
 It won’t work.
 Then apply the bleach paste to the grout with a sponge and let it sit for 5 to 30 minutes.
 For large surfaces work with small areas, so the solution doesn’t dry on the surface.
-Then take a scrub brush and tjuz it around.
+Then take a scrub brush and zhoosh it around.
 (Or is it zhoozh?)
 Whatever.
 You get the point.
 Then rinse with hot water.
 As the grout or tile dries, it will brighten up without the hassle of heavy scrubbing.

-Removing mildew from white grout: Try using a bleach pen.
+Eliminate mildew from white grout: Try using a bleach pen.
 This method is tedious, but the payoff is worth it.
 Use the pen to draw the bleach into the grout lines.
 The pen allows you to target the grout without getting bleach all over the tile.
 Wait 10 minutes and then rinse.
 For really mildewy grout, you may need a second application.
-It can also help to gently scrub the bleach into the grout with a toothbrush and then wait the 10 minutes.
+It can also help to gently scrub the bleach into the grout with a toothbrush and then wait 10 minutes.

 Remove tough stains from vinyl flooring: f your vinyl floor has marks or stains that won’t come off, try using Isopropyl alcohol (rubbing alcohol).
 Using rubber gloves dampen a white rag and rub it on marks and stains.
 Don’t use anything but a white cloth to avoid color staining.

 Take advantage of your dishwasher: You can save yourself a ton of time by washing all kinds of stuff in your dishwasher.
 Be sure there are no plastic parts that won’t be able to withstand the heat and run them through a “normal” washing cycle.
-Some examples of stuff you can run through your dishwasher on a “normal” cycle: silicone oven mitts and trivets, toys, figurines, kitchen brushes and sponges.
+Some examples of stuff you can run through your dishwasher on a “normal” cycle: silicone oven mitts and trivets, toys, figurines, kitchen brushes, and sponges.

 Keep your refrigerator squeaky clean: Wash the interior with a solution of two tablespoons of baking soda for every quart of warm water.
 Loosen hardened spills on fixed parts by wetting the area with the mixture, allowing the residue to soften.
 Use a toothbrush to scrub crannies.

-Lint free television and computer screen cleanup: Spray a touch of screen cleaner to a coffee filter and wipe away the dust with no lint worries.
+Lint-free television and computer screen cleanup: Spray a touch of screen cleaner to a coffee filter and wipe away the dust with no lint worries.

 Clean your blinds: Combine equal parts water and vinegar in a bowl and get a sock to put over your hand.
 Dip the sock in the solution and then run it over each slat of the blinds to remove any dirt or dust.

-Remove tarnish: Place sterling or plated silver in an aluminum pan.
+Remove silverware tarnish: Place sterling or plated silver in an aluminum pan.
 (It must be aluminum.)
 Sprinkle 1/2 to 1 cup baking soda over the silverware.
 Keeping the pan in the sink to minimize splashing, pour enough boiling water to cover the utensils.
-When the tarnish disappears, remove the silverware and buff with a soft cotton cloth.
+When the tarnish disappears, remove the silverware and buff it with a soft cotton cloth.

 Wash small neck decanters and pitchers: Fill the bottles with water, drop in a tablet or two of a denture cleaner such as Efferdent, let stand overnight.
 Then scrub with a narrow nylon brush.

-Stainless steel appliances: For an impressively clean shine, put some rubbing alcohol on a soft cloth and wipe those annoying fingerprints away.
+Shine your stainless steel appliances: For an impressively clean shine, put some rubbing alcohol on a soft cloth and wipe those annoying fingerprints away.
 You can also use a drop or two of olive oil.

-Your couch: Baking soda can help remove lingering smells and break up stains on the fabric.
+Break up couch stains: Baking soda can help remove lingering smells and break up stains on the fabric.
 Start by brushing off the surface of the couch, then sprinkle baking soda on the area you want to clean.
 Let it sit for about 20 minutes and then vacuum it up using the brush attachment.

-Remove kitchen/bathroom cabinet gunk: Mix together a solution of vegetable oil and baking soda, and then use an old toothbrush to scrub all that gunky stuff out of the corners of cabinet surfaces.
+Remove cabinet gunk: Mix together a solution of vegetable oil and baking soda, and then use an old toothbrush to scrub all that gunky stuff out of the corners of cabinet surfaces.